Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

 Don’t worry.
-Even if your tax situation is complex, you should be able to get your tax forms easily.
+Even if your tax situation is complex, there are a number of ways to get your tax forms.

-Finally, you can walk in and pick up your forms at an IRS Taxpayer Assistance Center (TAC).
-There are more than 400 TACs across the country where the IRS offers face-to-face assistance to taxpayers, and where taxpayers can pick up many IRS forms and publications.
-Visit IRS.gov and go to Contact My Local Office on the Individuals page to find a list of TAC locations by state.
-On the Contact My Local Office page, you can also select Office Locator and enter your zip code to find the IRS walk-in office nearest you, as well as a list of services available at specific offices.
+You can walk in and pick up your forms at an IRS Taxpayer Assistance Center (TAC).
+TACs across the country offer face-to-face assistance to taxpayers, and taxpayers can pick up many IRS forms and publications there, too.
+Visit IRS.gov and go to Get Answers to Your Tax questions, then select Contact My Local Office followed by Find a Taxpayer Assistance Center Office to find the IRS walk-in office nearest you, as well as a list of services available at specific offices.

 Elsewhere

-The post office no longer carries tax forms.
-However, your local government offices may have federal and state tax forms.
-You can also get tax forms from many local libraries.
-If they don’t have the paper forms, they may well have computers where you can download the forms and print them out.
+Your local government offices may have federal and state tax forms.
+You can also get tax forms for free from many local libraries.
+If they don’t have the paper forms, they may have computers where you can download the forms and print them out.

 Join AARP to Continue